MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ```

-One key difference between these C-style function declarations and something
+One difference between these `C`-style function declarations and something
 like `Rust`'s [`Fn`-traits](https://doc.rust-lang.org/std/ops/trait.Fn.html)
 is that these function cannot capture any state.

 This necessitates using global-static for persistent state that has to
-be shared between user-calls into the proc-file.
+be shared between user-calls into the proc-file (like writing to the backing file data).
-(For modifications that do not have to be shared or persisted after the interaction ends
+For modifications that do not have to be shared or persisted after the interaction ends
-, the `file`'s private data could be used).
+, the `file`'s private data could be used.

-Another key difference is that that pesky `__user`-annotation is finally gone, let's not
+Another difference is that that pesky `__user`-annotation is finally gone, let's not
 think more about that, the problem solved itself.

+---

 #### Abstraction

-As mentioned previously, one key-point of rust is being able to
+As mentioned previously, a strength of `Rust`'s is being able to
 abstract away `unsafety`, ideally an API would consist of `Rust` function-signatures
 containing references instead of `C`-style function-signatures containing raw pointers,
-it's a bit tricky, but it can be done.
+it's a bit tricky, but it can be done without overhead.

 Here's an example of how to do the conversion in a way with zero-cost: